Heidar Piri

 Abstract

-The reading of the post-revolution 1979 constitution of Iran gives the impression that Iran is a dualist state but we argue that, on its proper analysis together with Article 9 of the Civil Code 1928, Iran is a monist state and human rights treaties Iran has acceded to are directly applicable in the legal system of Iran.
-The misperception stems from the fact that the 1979 constitution is silent on the status and/or hierarchy of ratified treaties.
-We argue that there is no conflict between the constitution and Article 9 as the former sets out procedure for the ratification of treaties and the latter determines their status in domestic law, i.e., granting ratified treaties the status of ‘the force of law’.
-We alternatively argue that even if the conflict is real, it can be avoided by following the Islamic law approach as Islamic law treats ratified treaties as binding and directly applicable in Islamic state such as Iran.
-The 1979 constitution has bestowed supreme status and it prevails over other laws.
-We argue that direct application of ratified human rights treaties would make significant contribution to the enjoyment of human rights in Iran.
+The reading of the post-revolution 1979 Constitution of Iran gives the im pression that Iran is a dualist state, but this article argues that, on its proper analysis together with Article 9 of the Civil Code 1928, Iran is a monist state and human rights treaties Iran has acceded to are directly applicable in the legal system of Iran.
+The misperception stems from the fact that the 1979 Constitution is silent on the status and/or hierarchy of ratified treaties.
+We argue that there is no conflict between the Constitution and Article 9, as the former sets out the procedure for the ratification of treaties and the latter determines their status in domestic law, i.e., granting ratified treaties the status of “the force of law.”
+We, alternatively, argue that even if the conflict is real, it can be avoided by following the Islamic law approach, as Islamic law treats ratified treaties as binding and directly applicable in Islamic states such as Iran.
+The 1979 Constitution has given supremacy to Islamic law, and it prevails over other laws.
+We argue and hope that direct application of ratified human rights treaties would make a significant contribution to the enjoyment of human rights in Iran.

 Citation